syntaxruns/useless/README.md

 # useless
-A func that just reads what you enter between the Quotation marks.
+A func that prints user input between quotation marks.
 # How to run
 go run main.go